sheriecarter/public-library-app/README.md

 ### Getting Started

 Do not fork and clone this repo, as you will be creating a new Rails project.
+You should, however, track your project in git and GitHub.
+Make frequent commits with descriptive commit messages!

 ####Part 1: [Users & Auth](1_users_and_auth.md)
 Solution branch: `1_users_and_auth`